Monday, 30 August 2021

 14. Bumpy Ride - Mohombi, 2010

-15. Turn Me On - Kevin Lyttle, 2003 (Dancehall version); made the top 5 charts across several countries including Italy, the U.S. and U.K.
+15. Turn Me On - Kevin Lyttle, 2003 (Dancehall version); made the top 5 charts across several countries including Italy, the U.S. and the U.K.

 16. Slam - A*Teens, 2002